DHTMLX/docs-spreadsheet/docs/loading_data.md

 {{sample  03_configuration/07_custom_import_export_path.html}}

-Once you've adjusted the required sources, you can use the related API method api/export/xlsx.md of the api/refs/export_methods.md object to export data of the component, as in:
+Once you've adjusted the required sources, you can use the related API method api/export_xlsx_method.md (to do delate: of the api/refs/export_methods.md object) to export data of the component, as in:

 ~~~js
 spreadsheet.export.xlsx();